 2- it has the power to compose a board of directors

 3- it has the ability to direct the relevant activity of another company.

 An investor determines whether it is a parent by assessing whether it controls one or more investees.
 An investor considers all relevant facts and circumstances when assessing whether it controls an investee.

 A parent prepares consolidated financial statements if it has control over other entities using uniform accounting policies for like transactions and other events in similar circumstances.

 If B Ltd exercised these share options, it would increase its equity interest and voting rights in X Ltd to 60%.
-Consequently, it will become the holding company of X Ltd. and A & C Ltd. will have minority Interest in X Ltd.
+Consequently, it will become the holding company of X Ltd., and A & C Ltd. will have a minority Interest in X Ltd.